 This course is intended to provide the student with real world experience in the area of computer science.
-The student will be assigned a project that will entail hands-on experience in the software development process, including problem definition, requirement specifications, design, implementation, testing and debugging, and documentation.
+The student will be assigned a project that will entail hands-on experience in the software development process, including problem definition, requirements specification, design, implementation, testing and debugging and documentation.
 The student will typically be working with an external organization, such as a local company, to address real world problems.

-The student is required to perform a minimum of 180 hours of work on the internship project as defined by the contract drawn up between student, supervisor at company, and SUNY Erie faculty member.
+The student is required to perform a minimum of 180 hours of work on the internship project, as defined by the contract drawn up between student, supervisor at company, and ECC faculty member.

 Upon completion of this course, the student will be able to: